In-kind accounting

 Final remarks

-I have heard it claimed more than a few times that socialism/communism would somehow mean the end of accounting, that accounting for things is somehow "bourgeois", or that communism entails such an abundance that we would no longer need to accounting for things, especially labour.
+I have heard it claimed more than a few times that socialism/communism would somehow mean the end of accounting, that accounting for things is somehow "bourgeois", or that communism entails such an abundance that we would no longer need to account for things, especially labour.
 I find such notions extremely dubious.
 Karl Marx points out in chapter 49 of vol III of Capital that:

 Secondly, after the abolition of the capitalist mode of production, but still retaining social production, the determination of value continues to prevail in the sense that the regulation of labour-time and the distribution of social labour among the various production groups, ultimately the book-keeping encompassing all this, become more essential than ever.